Skip to content

 The dataset will be automatically used by the application when placed in the correct location.
 Refer to the HoloHub glossary for definitions of HoloHub-specific directory terms used below.

-Place the dataset at <HOLOHUB_ROOT>/data/EndoNeRF/pulling/:
+To place the dataset at <HOLOHUB_ROOT>/data/EndoNeRF/pulling/:

-# From the HoloHub root directory
+1. From the HoloHub root directory:

 mkdir -p data/EndoNeRF